11 Organizations That Affect the Lives of Chemical Workers

 Known more commonly as the Chemical Safety Board (CSB), the United States Chemical Safety & Hazard Investigation Board is a federal agency committed to investigating industrial disasters and accidents involving chemical manufacturing or chemical causes.
 The agency has no enforcement arm; instead, the CSB uncovers the root procedural causes of chemical accidents at “fixed industrial facilities” (i.e. plants) and issues recommendations to prevent further harm.

 While the CSB often investigates facilities alongside OSHA and the EPA, the CSB’s investigations are explicitly independent of any enforcement agencies.
-The CSB has investigated some of the country’s worst chemical plant accidents, including the Deepwater Horizon explosion, the Texas City refinery explosion, and the West, TX fertilizer explosion.
+The CSB has investigated some of the country’s worst chemical plant accidents and industrial incidents, including the Deepwater Horizon explosion, the Texas City refinery explosion, and the West, TX fertilizer explosion.

 The CSB is known for: